 If you are having thoughts of self-harm or suicide, you need to call 911.
 You can also call the Suicide Hotline at 1-800-273-TALK.
 I have already made my choice.
 I’ve explained my reasons for doing so.
 I am not coming back.

 7. “I Know You Don’t Want Kids Right Now, But Let’s Try Anyway.
 I Just Want Us To Be A Family.”

 Family can take many different forms.
 The common thread between them is a feeling of mutual respect.
 I have the right to choose how many children we have, and when we have them.
 I will tell you when I am ready.

 As C.J.
 Roberts wrote in Seduced in the Dark, “I’ve been doing this a long time- manipulating people to get my way.
 That’s why you think you love me.
 Because I’ve broken you down and built you back up to believe it.
 It wasn’t an accident.
 Once you leave this behind, you’ll see that.”

 Sometimes it takes removing yourself from manipulation to see it for what it is.
 Sometimes it only takes one well-placed rebuttal to shut it down.
-Be wary of manipulation, and manipulative phrases, and don’t be afraid to leave.
+Be wary of manipulation, and don’t be afraid to leave.
 Only you have the right to control your own life.

 Originally appeared on IHeartIntelligence

 So, those were some common phrases manipulators use to gain control over you.
 How did you find the above article on manipulative phrases?

 Did you find these above-mentioned manipulative sentences and their rebuttals helpful?
 What are some of the manipulative words and phrases you have encountered in your life?
 What are some other things manipulators say?